 Clinical Professor of Law

-- Book chapter, "State-of-the-Art Problem-Solving: Medication of Guardianship Disputes," Comparative Perspectives on Adult Guardianship, Kimberley Dayton, ed.
-(Carolina Academic Press) (forthcoming August 2013).
+- Book chapter, "State-of-the-Art Problem-Solving: Mediation of Guardianship Disputes," Comparative Perspectives on Adult Guardianship, Kimberley Dayton, ed.
+(Carolina Academic Press) (2014).

 - Book chapter, "Geriatric Care: Elder Law in the Health Care Setting," with Eric J. Hardt, M.D., in Poverty, Health and Law: Readings and Cases for Medical-Legal Partnership.
 Elizabeth Tobin Tyler, ed.
 (2011) Carolina Academic Press.

 - "The Human Touch: The Clinical Teaching of Elder Law," 40 Stetson L. Rev. 151, Fall 2010.